duhaime/douglasduhaime.com/_posts/2017-05-28-identifying-similar-images-with-tensorflow.md

 conda install -c conda-forge tensorflow
 {% endhighlight %}

-You should see `(3.5)` as a preface in your terminal.
-If you don't, then you've somehow left the virtual environment named 3.5, so you'll need to re-enter that environment by typing `source activate 3.5` again.
+You should see (3.5) as a preface in your terminal.
+If you don't, then you've somehow left the virtual environment named 3.5, so you'll need to re-enter that environment by typing "source activate 3.5" again.

-If you are in the virtual environment and you type `python`, you'll enter the Python interpreter.
-Inside the interpreter, you should be able to load Tensorflow by typing `import tensorflow`.
-If no error springs, you've installed TensorFlow and can leave the interpreter by typing `quit()`.
+If you are in the virtual environment and you type "python", you'll enter the Python interpreter.
+Inside the interpreter, you should be able to load Tensorflow by typing "import tensorflow".
+If no error springs, you've installed TensorFlow and can leave the interpreter by typing "quit()".
 If you do get an error, you'll need to install TensorFlow before proceeding.

 ## Classifying Images with TensorFlow